justicecanada/otto/setup/README.md

 ### 3. Deploy the AKS cluster:

+If the container registry was created for the first time, the image will not exist in the registry.
+The Continuous Integration pipeline will need to be configured to build and push the image to the registry.
+(In the interim, the development team can manually push the image to the registry.)

 ```bash
 bash run_k8s.sh
 ```

-Note: If the container registry was created for the first time, the image will not exist in the registry.
-The Continuous Integration pipeline will need to be configured to build and push the image to the registry.
-(In the interim, the development team can manually push the image to the registry.)

 # Appendix: Development Team Guide